 Cons

-What to know about Opendoor and its competitors
+What to know about companies like Opendoor

 If you’re considering selling to Opendoor or one of its competitors, here are a few key points to consider: